The energy of inspiration, dreams and illusions

 When viewed at a societal level, however, Neptune’s slow journey through the zodiac can subtly influence enough people to bring about shifts within society.
 Neptune’s gradual journey through the zodiac can inspire shifts that influence entire generations and even shape society’s cultural currents.

-Neptune rules Pisces, emphasizing spirituality, creativity and emotional depth.
-Its influence is often subtle but profound, encouraging individuals to transcend the material world and seek universal truths.
-In other words, Neptune rules spirituality.
+In modern astrology, Neptune is considered to rule Pisces, as Pisces has similar characteristics with Neptune in the form of proclivity to spirituality, creativity and emotional depth.
+Neptune’s influence is subtle but the impact on humanity can nevertheless be profound, encouraging us to transcend the material world and seek universal truths.
+In other words, Neptune rules spirituality on a societal level.

-Conventional astrologers think that Neptune’s position reveals where individuals are most likely to experience dreams, illusions or spiritual growth.
+Modern astrologers believe Neptune’s position reveals where a person is most likely to experience dreams, illusions or spiritual growth.

 Like the other outer planets, Neptune moves slowly through the zodiac, influencing generations of people rather than individuals, urging humanity to evolve on a spiritual level.
 It is therefore seen as one of the transpersonal planets.

-Neptune, as an outer planet, works on a collective level.
-Unlike Uranus, which triggers sudden changes, or Pluto, which represents transformation and rebirth, Neptune’s role is subtler, dissolving boundaries to inspire unity and universal compassion.
+Like the other outer planets, Neptune’s energy is felt mostly on a collective level.
+Compared to Uranus, which triggers sudden changes, or Pluto, which represents transformation and rebirth, Neptune’s role is subtler.
+It is the energy that dissolves boundaries and inspires unity and universal compassion.

-On the downside, Neptune can lead to confusion, deception or escapism.
-These negative manifestations may show up as addiction, avoidance of responsibility or unrealistic expectations, especially when one struggles to balance the material world with spiritual aspirations.
+An energy that dissolves boundaries, that inspires dreams and experiences beyond our reality, can also lead to confusion, deception or escapism.
+These negative manifestations of Neptune may show up as addiction, avoidance of responsibility or unrealistic expectations.

-Neptune invites individuals to transcend the mundane and embrace the interconnectedness of life.
-On a personal level, this involves exploring spirituality, intuition and empathy.
-On a collective level, Neptune inspires movements rooted in peace, unity and a shared vision of a better world.
+Neptune can nudge humanity to transcend the mundane and explore our spirituality, intuition and empathy.
+Neptune can inspire us to work for peace, unity and a shared vision of a better world.